engine-programming/engine-programming.github.io/content/_index.md

 The basic resources listed previously already cover assembly, but more specific resources are listed here.

-The [*Applied Reverse Engineering*](https://revers.engineering/applied-reverse-engineering-series/) series by Daax Rynd is incomplete, but does cover the basics.
+* [*Applied Reverse Engineering*](https://revers.engineering/applied-reverse-engineering-series/) by Daax Rynd is incomplete, but covers the basics.

-The book [*Reverse Engineering for Beginners*](https://beginners.re/) by Dennis Yurichev is more complete.
+* [*Reverse Engineering for Beginners*](https://beginners.re/) by Dennis Yurichev is more complete.

 Online references:
 * x86 instructions: [www.felixcloutier.com/x86/](https://www.felixcloutier.com/x86/).